Fl0GUI/gummi/README.md

 For FourthWall this is `fourthwall:<type>`, where type is `ORDER_PLACED` for example.
 The FourthWall types can be found [on the official documentation](https://docs.fourthwall.dev/webhook-event-types/).

+There is also a heartbeat that triggers `gummi:heartbeat`.
+If you want to configure this, edit the config file (see log output at start).

 ### Data

 The data Gummi forwards is exactly as it's received.